polmoneys/polmoneys/README.md

 <br/>
 <br/>
-🤌🏽 work with financial data, building complex table components and dashboards with React.
+Mediterranean working for the Swiss, visualizing financial data, building complex table components and dashboards with React.
 My team is happy with me so most likely you will too.

 <br/>
 <br/>